-Hamiltonian mechanics is further profaned (metaphysically) by the ``theorem due to Lie and Koenigs on the reduction of any system of ordinary differential equations to the Hamiltonian form.''\footnote{See page 275ff in Ref.~\cite{Whittaker}, and Ref.~\cite{Santilli}.}.
-Since any classical dynamical theory has the form of a set of ordinary differential equations, any classical theory can be reduced to Hamiltonian form, at least {\it locally}.
+As we mentioned in the beginning, Hamiltonian mechanics is further profaned (metaphysically) by the ``theorem due to Lie and Koenigs on the reduction of any system of ordinary differential equations to the Hamiltonian form.''\footnote{See page 275ff in Ref.~\cite{Whittaker}, and Ref.~\cite{Santilli}.}.
+Since any classical dynamical theory has the form of a set of ordinary differential equations, any classical theory can be reduced to the Hamiltonian form, at least {\it locally}.
 Then Hamiltonian mechanics is little more than a ``method'' and boils down to the mere possibility to describe some physical system by a number $\nu$ of variables $\psi=(\psi_1,\psi_2,\dots,\psi_\nu)^T$ that obey some set of ordinary differential equations \begeq \dot\psi=f(\psi)\,. \endeq Then, within the limits of applicability of this theorem, any dynamical law can be constructed from a conservation law.
-This suggests that Hamiltonian mechanics already is a ``law without law''\footnote{ We shall come back to this in part two.}.
+These facts suggests that Hamiltonian mechanics is in itself a ``law without law''\footnote{We shall come back to this in part two.}.